pderichai/uw-nlp-capstone/index.md

 model is over-classifying things as non-entities which suggests that it is, in general, having trouble recognizing entities.

-From here, we plan on implementing the entity LM[^fn5] and training BERT with additional entity information.
+From here, we plan on implementing the entity LM (Ji et al., 2017) and training BERT with additional entity information.
 We will also perform further error analysis by comparing the errors of the BERT model the current state-of-the-art NER models.

 ### References

-[^fn1]: Peters, Matthew E., et al. "Deep contextualized word representations."
-Proc. of NAACL (2018).

-[^fn2]: Radford, Alec, et al. ["Improving language understanding by generative pre-training."](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) (2018).

-[^fn3]: Devlin, Jacob, et al. "BERT: Pre-training of deep bidirectional transformers for language understanding."
-Proc. of NAACL (2019).

-[^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations."
-Proc. of NAACL (2019).

-[^fn5]: Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
+Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
 Proc. of EMNLP (2017).

 ## Blog Post \#6: Augmenting Contextual Word Representations with Entity-Tracking Scaffolds